msteinbeck/tinyspline/README.md

 - Insert knots and split splines by keeping the splines shape.
 - Subdivide B-Splines into Béziers.
 - A modern C++11 wrapper.
-- Bindings for Java and Python.
+- Bindings for C#, Java and Python.

 ###Project Structure
 The core of TinySpline is written in ANSI C and consists of the files